 There are several emission limits imposed on each of the two (2) combustors, and compliance testing is required to be conducted annually, alternating between Unit 1 and Unit 2.
-The 2022 testing, that was underway during the inspection, was being done for both units.
-Historically, one of the units had more testing than the other, alternating each year.
-However, since Covanta will not be the operator of the facility in early 2023, all pollutants were being tested for to ensure compliance prior to transitioning the operations to Vicinity.
+The most recent testing was conducted in 2022 testing and was done on both units.
+KCWTE has submitted, a test plan for the required annual testing to be conducted in June of 2023.
 Table 1, below, outlines the emission limits set forth for each combustor and the most recent test results.
-Since testing was underway, the test results in Table 1 are either from 2020, or 2021.
-Results of the 2022 testing will be reviewed upon completion of the report and a review by AQD's Technical Programs Unit (TPU).
-The methodology, as outlined in in MI-ROP-N1604-2018a, is also evaluated by AQD's TPU.
+The methodology used for testing is outlined in in MI-ROP-N1604-2018a.